cocos/cocos-docs/en/cocos-service/agc-remote.md

 - **Parameter management**: Includes adding, deleting, and modifying parameters, copying and modifying existing parameters as new ones, and setting conditional values.
 - **Condition management**: Includes adding, deleting, and modifying conditions, and copying and modifying existing conditions as new ones.
 Currently, you can set the following conditions: version, language, country/region, audience, user attribute, user percentage, and time.
 More conditions will be available in the future.
-- **Version management**: Supports management and rollback of up to 300 versions for parameters and conditions.
+- **Version management**: Supports management and rollback of up to 90 days of 300 historical versions for parameters and conditions.
 - **Permission management**: Allows the account holder, administrator, app administrator, R&D personnel, and operations personnel to access Remote Configuration by default.

 ### Use Cases